-Our law firm routinely assists clients in obtaining China police certificates for purposes such as immigration (to the United States, Canada, Australia, New Zealand, and other countries) or employment background checks.
+Our law firm helps clients obtain China police certificates for immigration, citizenship, and other purposes for the United States, Canada, Australia, New Zealand, and other countries.
 Our clients include foreign nationals, including former Chinese citizens, and residents of Hong Kong, Macau, and Taiwan.

 Generally speaking, a police certificate is an official document issued by law enforcement or a government agency that verifies whether an individual has a criminal record in a specific jurisdiction.
 A police certificate is sometimes referred to as a police clearance certificate (PCC), or no criminal record (NCR) certificate.